 So you think you might like to become a communications equipment technician.
 A communications equipment technician installs, maintains, and repairs electronic and computer equipment used in various segments of the electronic communications industry.
 Communications equipment technicians work in a variety of fields, such as radio communications, satellite communications, and electronics.

-The work environment in which a communications equipment technician works largely depends upon the subfield in which they specialize.
-Some technicians work on towers while others are based out of the interior of radio stations.
+The work environment for a communications equipment technician largely depends on the subfield in which they specialize.
+Some technicians work on towers, while others are based out of the interior of radio stations.
 Equipment technicians should be comfortable with heights and cramped spaces.
 They must be physically able to lift and move equipment, safely make repairs with consideration to the electricity that equipment uses, and climb with harnesses to open areas.
-Most communications equipment techs work full-time; those employed by companies offering 24-hour services may work evening, night, or weekend shifts.
+Most communications equipment techs work full-time.
+Those employed by companies offering 24-hour services may work evening, night, or weekend shifts.

 |Licensure/Certification||The Society of Cable Telecommunications Engineers (SCTE) offers various types of certifications|

 |Key Skills||Manual dexterity, troubleshooting techniques, customer service skills, bookkeeping skills, circuit boards, computer hardware and software, must be able to work with diagnostic equipment such as test meters and other hand tools|

 |Salary||$54,630 (median annual wage for telecommunications equipment installers and repairers)|

 Sources: U.S. Bureau of Labor Statistics, O NET Online

 Let's look at the steps required to be a communications equipment technician.